CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

-## Puhti disk cleaning policy changed
+## Puhti disk cleaning policy changed, 17.1.2023

 * Now files not accessed in 6 months are deleted in the cleaning process, earlier it was 12 months.